OK (Monogram SBCo)

 Provenance: Richard Siri Collection

-Here is an interesting bottle that many collectors may have not seen before.
+Here is an interesting bottle that many collectors may have noticed before.
 Whiskey bottle authority John Thomas did not initially record this bottle as it was a square instead of a cylinder.
-He did come back in his last book in 2002 and list.
+He did come back in his Whiskey Bottles of the Old West book in 2002 and list.

 One wonders why so many of the Samuel children left home.
 Historically, after the 1848 revolutions, Prussia clamped down on all its citizens, and thousands of people from this area came to America between 1849 and 1860, both to avoid the harsh government and the possibility of being drafted into the king’s army.
 The Samuel children might have been part of this migration.
 In addition, the lure of gold, discovered in 1849, brought thousands of European immigrants to California, crossing the Atlantic, and then either going around the Horn or traveling to Panama, which they crossed by foot or train, and taking another ship to San Francisco.